lips-hci/LIPSedge-ros2/README.md

 - ROS1:
 Please check our repository [LIPSedge-ros](https://github.com/lips-hci/LIPSedge-ros) for installation guide.

-- ROS2: ros2 branch supports Humble to Iron.
-We have tested LIPSedge cameras on Humble.
+- ROS2: ros2 branch supports Humble to Iron, but we only tested LIPSedge™ cameras on Humble.

 If you have any request or need any support, welcome to mail LIPS or submit your request here.

-## Prepare
+## Installation

+#### dependent packages

  * Install openni2 package for Ubuntu
  ```
  $ sudo apt-get install libopenni2-0 libopenni2-dev
  ```

+#### LIPSedge™ camera SDK

+LIPSedge™ camera is OpenNI2 compliant and supports ROS2 platform.

-### Get [LIPSedge SDK](https://www.lips-hci.com/lipssdk) for your camera and install it.
+Get [LIPSedge™ SDK](https://www.lips-hci.com/lipssdk) for your camera and install it.

-#### For T235/225
+- For LIPSedge™ camera T235

-Assume you got latest LIPSedge T235 SDK and install it.
+Assume you got latest LIPSedge™ T235 SDK and install it.
 ```
 $ chmod +x LIPSedge-T225-RGBD-SDK-Linux-amd64-2.4.4.3_v0.9.6.2.xz.run
 $ ./LIPSedge-T225-RGBD-SDK-Linux-amd64-2.4.4.3_v0.9.6.2.xz.run